-Our favorite part of setting up a classroom is creating the reading area/library!
-As you design your classroom, remember to foster a love for reading by creating a nook your students will really enjoy.
-Energize them with pops of color, playful patterns, and special furniture that brings out the joy in opening a book.
+Our favorite part of setting up a classroom is creating the classroom reading nook.
+As you design your classroom, you can help inspire a love of reading in your students by creating a reading nook they can’t wait to visit.
+Energize the space with pops of color, playful patterns, and special reading nook furniture that brings out the joy in cozying up with a good book.
 In return, they’ll get lost in a story and the space.
 We’ve gathered some of our favorite classroom reading nooks from around the web.
 These are seriously cute!

 1. Welcome to Camp